 “If you don’t stop touching girls, I will come out there and fuck you up,” he says to the guy.
 “If you don’t stop putting your hands on girls, I’m gonna come out there and fuck you up myself,” he repeats, to loud cheers from the crowd.
 Security descends on the man (um, PS, what were they doing about it before Drake called it out), and he is removed.

 Understandably, the music industry erupted in praise.
 Feminists applauded his actions.
-Blogs and websites declared him the saviour of women’s rights – especially at gigs, where harassment is particularly rife.
+Blogs and websites declared him the saviour of women’s rights – especially important at gigs, where harassment is particularly rife.
 But there was one thing everyone forgot… for an ally of women, his lyrics spend a significant amount of god damn time upholding the sexist hip hop diatribe.

 You don’t have to look far to be offended.

 Take the incredibly problematic Hotline Bling.
-It’s an entire song about a guy being jealous that a woman he used to date has her own life now.
+It’s an entire song about a guy being jealous that a woman he used to date has ‘her own life now’.
 It has been called a ‘slutshaming anthem’, and that’s not far off the mark – cue whinging man lamenting the loss of control over his ‘good girl gone bad’.

-In Good Girls Go Bad he spends an entire song boasting about how many women he’s slept with, whilst demeaning women for sleeping with too many men.
+Meanwhile, in the problematically named Good Girls Go Bad he spends an entire song boasting about how many women he’s slept with, whilst demeaning women for sleeping with too many men.
 It’s straight out of the hip hop lyrics playbook.